MatthieuMichon/aoc-rtl/25/4/README.md

 .0122223331. # trim corners
 ```

-The computation is relevant only if there a TPR to start with, so this information will need to be stored somewhere.
+The computation is relevant only if there a ROP to start with, so this information will need to be stored somewhere.

 ```
 Stored data for row N